walterhiggins/ScriptCraft/README.md

 # Further Reading

-ScriptCraft has [its own website][website] with further information.

  * To get started using ScriptCraft to Learn JavaScript, read [The Young Person's Guide to Programming in Minecraft][yp].
  * The ScriptCraft [API documentation][api].
  * To delve deeper into creating your own minecraft mod for use by others, read [Creating a complete Minecraft Mod in JavaScript][mm].